tonaljs/tonal/lib/tonal.md

 # Tonal

-`tonal` is a functional music theory library.
+__tonal__ is a functional music theory library.
 It deals with abstract music concepts like picthes and intervals, not actual music.

+You are currently reading the source code of the library.
+It's written in literate programming as a tribute to the [The Haskell School of Music](http://haskell.cs.yale.edu/?post_type=publication&p=112) paper ["From Signals to Symphonies"](http://haskell.cs.yale.edu/wp-content/uploads/2015/03/HSoM.pdf) that has a big influence over tonal development.
+ This page is generated using the documentation tool [docco](http://jashkenas.github.io/docco/)

+#### Some background...

 Tonal is also the result of my journey of learning how to implement a music theory library in javascript in a functional way.
 I've learn a lot: